vipulnaik/diet-exercise-health/best-practices/best-practices-around-medical-appointments.md

 * Interference minimization discussed in the preceding sections

-* (Preparation / accuracy of testing) Accuracy of testing: This applies to medical appointments involving a test, such as a blood test.
+* (preparation / accuracy of testing) Accuracy of testing: This applies to medical appointments involving a test, such as a blood test.
 Pausing some activities prior to the appointment may be necessary for more accurate testing.
 This may include pauses on food, supplements, medications, and exercise.

-* (Preparation / general energy conservation) Conservation of energy:
+* (preparation / general energy conservation) Conservation of energy:
   Some medical procedures can be intensive on my body, using up my MEWs for the day and more!
 It may be wise to conserve energy in the days leading up to the appointment so as to be well-rested.

-* (Preparation / local rest) Rest to particular muscles or organs in preparation for heavy use: For instance, rest to my muscles ahead of a vaccine.
+* (preparation / local rest) Rest to particular muscles or organs in preparation for heavy use: For instance, rest to my muscles ahead of a vaccine.

-* (Preparation / risk reduction) Risk reduction: For instance, minor mouth injuries can make dental cleaning more painful.
+* (preparation / risk reduction) Risk reduction: For instance, minor mouth injuries can make dental cleaning more painful.
 For this reason, I pause intense and hard food consumption in the days leading up to a dental cleaning appointment, even though the risk of mouth injuries per unit consumption is small.

-* (Direct preparation) Direct preparation (particularly for new and complex procedures): For things that I do regularly, such as blood tests, vaccine appointments, and dental cleaning, no direct preparation is needed.
+* (preparation / direct) Direct preparation (particularly for new and complex procedures): For things that I do regularly, such as blood tests, vaccine appointments, and dental cleaning, no direct preparation is needed.
 In contrast, things that are new and/or